Supporting Scholarship, Education and Advocacy to the Green Industry

 Awarded $2500

 The Bayard Cutting Arboretum Internship Program has has long history.
 Many of the current staff started off as interns and many interns go on to work in the industry or continue their education locally.
 Interns gain hands on experience and field trips emphasize the many different career options in horticulture, giving interns the opportunity to network with people within the professional community.
+[This is the 5th year LINLA has supported this grant]

 This field study exposes students to the business of and careers in the greenhouse, nursery, landscape, public garden, farm to bottle, organic farm, and floriculture industries on Long Island.
 While also creating new bonds amongst peers, opportunities to connect with potential employers.